cfss-fa19/hw01/README.md

 # hw01

-# Hello!
+# Brief Biography

-My name is **Yuhan Jin** and I was born in Quzhou, China

-I am a first year MAPSS ECON student.
-I earn my bachelor of science degree in University of Minnesota in Econ department.
+## Hello!
+My name is "Yuhan Jin" and I pursed my bachelor of science in Economics at Uninversity of Minnesota, Twin    Cities, and now I am a first year MAPSS student with a concerntration on Economics.